Raudius/files_scripts/docs/Functions.md

 `shares_find(Node|nil node=nil, Int[] share_types): Share[]`

 Finds shares created by, or shared with, the current user.
-If a node is given it finds shares for that Node.
+If a node is given, it finds shares for that Node.
 It is also possible to specify
 which [share types](#share-types) to search for.
-If `share_types` is omitted all types will be searched.
+If `share_types` is omitted, all types will be searched.

-A list of share objects are returned, share objects are Lua tables which contain the following keys:
+A list of share objects are returned.
+Share objects are Lua tables which contain the following keys:
  - `_type`: used to identify the type of the object, always equal to `"share"`
  - `id`: the uid of the share
  - `full_id`: the full identifier reported by Nextcloud